 Another replicated Gibson classic, spawning various incarnations by makes such as ESP, Jackson and Dean that became popular among metal players during the 80s and 90s.

-Whether you want to stay true to the '58 original or want a more radical, modernised version, take a look at the top 3.
+Whether you want to stay true to the '58 original or want a more radical, modernised version, take a look at this top 3.